verekia/zerocss/README.md

   I'm a colored box that has a standardized margin-bottom (30px for instance), and a custom font.
 </div>
 ```

+It surely does add complexity to your HTML files, but the fact that you don't have any CSS code to write and maintain makes this approach a great compromise.

 ## Setup